 I stayed here on two separate occasions and realized in the last year I have only stayed at hostels twice, once before I left Spain from being burnt out on the nomadic lifestyle, and the second time the unfortunate place in Maui.

 I must say Palmer’s Lodge is really nice, with great wifi, breakfast and decent food.
 I wasn’t really prepared for a hostel.
 I didn’t have flip flops for the shower or even a towel.
-I mistakenly chose the dorm so the first night someone got up at 5:30am and turned on the light and woke me up with their stupid plastic bags, the second time I stayed in a female dorm to avoid snoring and people hooking up but discovered women snore just as badly and a female couple was hooking up in the bed next to me.
+Somehow, I mistakenly chose the dorm so the first night someone got up at 5:30am.
+They turned on the light and woke me up with their stupid plastic bags.
+The second time I stayed in a female dorm to avoid snoring and hooking up.
+Yet I discovered women snore just as badly and a female couple was hooking up in the bed next to me.

 Apartment Rental with 9 Flats

-There are many companies you can use when looking for apartments in London and 9Flats offered to let me try their service for a week for free.
-I left the search to the last minute during a busy week in London so there wasn’t a lot available but eventually I found a dorm-like apartment in a nice area of the city that was only a ten minute walk from the tube.
+There are many companies you can use when looking for apartments in London.
+I chose 9Flats as it offered to let me try the service for a week for free.
+I left the search to the last minute during a busy week in London so there wasn’t a lot available.
+But eventually I found a dorm-like apartment in a nice area of the city that was only a ten minute walk from the tube.

 It turned out Daniel was at a wedding and only checking his voice mail on the hour and his handyman did not have any information about the flat or know that I was at the wrong place.
 I waited at a pub until 7pm (four hours later) and finally went to a hostel down the street.
 The next day Daniel phoned and I realized there had been a misunderstanding about the location.
 It was a mild inconvenience for me as I travel all the time but I cannot imagine how frustrating that would be for someone arriving from a flight.